Upcoming Field Projects

 - Florida Keys National Marine Sanctuary: Dates: May 28 - June 3, 2018

 This field school and research, directed by Charles Beeker, Director of the Center for Underwater Science, will focus on submerged cultural and biological resource monitoring techniques at ongoing IU research sites in the Florida Keys.
-Activities will include: monitoring rapid assessments of submerged cultural and biological resources in established park sites, site documentation including photography, monitoring reports, and site enhancement with installation of an interpretive plaque.
+Activities will include: monitoring rapid assessments of submerged cultural and biological resources in IU-established park sites, site documentation including photography, and monitoring reports..
 Independent research credits may be available to qualified students with permission of instructor.
 A lab fee will be assessed with registration to cover all research diving costs and diving equipment.
-Students must provide their own roundtrip transportation, to Quiescience, food, as well as accommodations (Group dorm available).
+Students must provide their own roundtrip transportation, transportation to Quiescience, and food, as well as accommodations (Group dorm available).
+Open Water Certification dives available during project.

 - Tropical Island Ecosystems, Grand Cayman Islands.
 Dates: May 7 - May 17, 2018